mcandre/hello-vagrant/README.md

 As a bonus, Vagrant mirrors project files into the vm as a shared folder `/vagrant/`.
 Users can write the source code files with any text editor outside of Vagrant, and build/test/deploy in Vagrant.
 If one team member likes Visual Studio and another likes Vim, that's fine.

-If OS-agnosticism is important in the product, Vagrant can help organize that too.
-Just write a `Vagrantfile` for each OS port.
-And either provide separate build scripts for each Vagrant environment, or write an uber build script and share it to both!
+If OS-agnosticism is important in the product, Vagrant can help with that, too.
+Just write a `Vagrantfile` for each OS port of the application.
+You can either provide separate build scripts for each Vagrant environment, or write a universal build script and share it to both!

 # REQUIREMENTS